 Moller’s recommendation that the UN disregard the spirit and the letter of the landmark Framework Convention on Tobacco Control (FCTC) treaty by taking a more “nuanced” approach is an alarming position for a UN official to adopt.
 It also eerily echoes tobacco industry talking points, reflecting the influence the industry still manages to exert on policymakers at the highest possible levels in Geneva.
 It’s a coup for representatives of major tobacco corporations, who have consistently asked for a “seat at the table.”

 The introduction of the FCTC in 2005 was designed to reduce tobacco consumption by side-lining industry influence and prohibiting partnerships between governments and international bodies (like the United Nations and the European Union) and industry operators.
-Interestingly, Switzerland is one of only thirteen countries to , despite signing up to the convention in 2004; that may be because the country is also home to three of the world’s biggest tobacco firms.
+Interestingly, Switzerland is one of only thirteen countries to have failed to ratify the FCTC, despite signing up to the convention in 2004; that may be because the country is also home to three of the world’s biggest tobacco firms.
 Between them, Philip Morris International (PMI), British American Tobacco (BAT) and Japan Tobacco International (JTRI) collectively contribute $6.4 billion a year to the Swiss economy.

 The tobacco industry representatives insist that all they are after is a platform for presenting their views, but past experience makes it abundantly clear that the tobacco industry is always on the lookout for conduits to influence public health policy and decisions.
-Moller’s position that the “blanket exclusion” of the tobacco industry from international public health deliberations may be “counterproductive” to broader goals would in fact to undermine global anti-smoking measures.
+Moller’s position that the “blanket exclusion” of the tobacco industry from international public health deliberations may be “counterproductive” to broader goals would in fact open the door for Big Tobacco to undermine global anti-smoking measures.

 Gaming the system